September 2005 Archives

 These are the same FEMA people who have responded to disasters since 2003.
 Brown reported in a speech this year that in 2004, "FEMA responded to 65 major disasters and seven emergencies in 46 states and/or U.S. territories".
 He also led FEMA through multiple disasters in 2003.
 The loudest complaints before Katrina were about how FEMA gave out too much money in Florida to undeserving homeowners who weren't effected at all by a hurricane.

 In some cases the criticism was a complete afterthought.
-The Denver Post wrote an editorial on December 4, 2003 titled "Good Pick For FEMA Successor", that noted that Brown had the experience to lead the agency:
+The Denver Post wrote an editorial on December 4, 2003 titled "Good Pick For FEMA Successor", noting how Brown had the experience to lead the agency:

 "He will coordinate response to any new terrorist attack...As FEMA's deputy director, Brown helped guide that agency's response to the Sept.
 11 attacks, so he would bring firsthand experience to the heart-wrenching task...But he must also attend to FEMA's historic mission: helping communities respond to, and recover from, natural disasters...Brown has experience here, too, since he supervised FEMA's response to the massive Western wildfires last summer.
 He also held various local and state offices in tornado-plagued Oklahoma, so he understands how nature's rampages can devastate communities."